-In February 2016, the FASB issued a new standard related to leases to increase transparency and comparability among organizations by requiring the recognition of lease assets and lease liabilities on the balance sheet.
-Most prominent among the amendments is the recognition of assets and liabilities by lessees for those leases classified as operating leases under previous U.S. GAAP.
-Under the new standard, disclosures are required to meet the objective of enabling users of financial statements to assess the amount, timing, and uncertainty of cash flows arising from leases.
-We will be required to recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach.
+In February 2016, the FASB issued a new standard related to leases to increase transparency and comparability among organizations by requiring the recognition of right-of-use ("ROU") assets and lease liabilities on the balance sheet.
+Most prominent among the changes in the standard is the recognition of ROU assets and lease liabilities by lessees for those leases classified as operating leases under current U.S. GAAP.
+Under the standard, disclosures are required to meet the objective of enabling users of financial statements to assess the amount, timing, and uncertainty of cash flows arising from leases.
+We will be required to recognize and measure leases existing at, or entered into after, the beginning of the earliest comparative period presented using a modified retrospective approach, with certain practical expedients available.

-The new standard will be effective for us beginning July 1, 2019, with early adoption permitted.
-We currently anticipate early adoption of the new standard effective July 1, 2017 in conjunction with our adoption of the new revenue standard.
-Our ability to early adopt is dependent on system readiness, including software procured from third-party providers, and the completion of our analysis of information necessary to restate prior period financial statements.
-We remain on schedule and have implemented specific system functionality to enable the accounting transition.
+The standard will be effective for us beginning July 1, 2019, with early adoption permitted.
+We plan to adopt the standard effective July 1, 2017 concurrent with our adoption of the new standard related to revenue recognition.
+We intend to elect the available practical expedients on adoption.
+While our ability to early adopt depends on system readiness, including software procured from third-party providers, and completing our analysis of information necessary to restate prior period consolidated financial statements, we remain on schedule and have implemented key system functionality to enable the preparation of restated financial information.

 We anticipate this standard will have a material impact on our consolidated balance sheets.
-However, we do not believe adoption will have a material impact on our consolidated income statements.
-Due to the recent acquisition of LinkedIn Corporation ("LinkedIn"), we are still assessing the qualitative and quantitative impacts of the leases assumed on our consolidated balance sheets.
-While we are continuing to assess all potential impacts of the standard, we currently believe the most significant impact relates to our accounting for office space, retail space, and datacenter operating leases.
-We expect our accounting for capital leases related to office space and datacenters will remain substantially unchanged under the new standard.
+However, we do not expect adoption will have a material impact on our consolidated income statements.
+While we are continuing to assess potential impacts of the standard, we currently expect the most significant impact will be the recognition of ROU assets and lease liabilities for operating leases.
+We expect our accounting for capital leases to remain substantially unchanged.